 (Note: This was originally posted on September 30th, 2011 but the events described within could happen again tomorrow).

-The first thing you need to be aware of when trading on-line is that when there are technical problems like this YOU ARE ON YOUR OWN.
+The first thing you need to be aware of when trading on-line is that when there are technical problems like this, you are on your own.

 The second thing you need to know is that technical problems will happen at exactly the worst moment.
 It’s kind of a self-fulfilling process.

 Imagine there is some terrible terrorist attack overnight, and everybody and their brother panics and decides to sell their positions as soon as the market opens.
 A massive wave of sell orders hits your broker’s site, crashing it.
 Those same sell orders are driving the market down, causing more people to sell and sending the market into a free fall.

 Go to Best Buy or Amazon and get yourself a UPS battery backup unit.
 You don’t need the one that will power your whole house; you just need one that can give you 15-30 minutes of battery backup.
 Once you get it, make sure you plug your CPU, your internet modem, your wireless router, and at least one monitor into the battery backup plugs.
 This will enable you to stay up and running and give you enough time to flatten out a position or at least put a stop order in if you lose power.